 The total number of hours required for graduation with an International Studies major is 120, of which 45 are within the major.
-For the International Studies major, the following courses at the introductory level are required: History 101-102; Economics 101-102, 340; Political Science 141, 251; Anthropology 101-102; and Foreign Language at 204 competency.
-Students are also required to take 6 hours of advanced Foreign Language beyond the 204 level.
+For the International Studies major, the following courses at the introductory level are required: History 101; Economics 101-102; Political Science 141, 151, 261; Anthropology 102; Earth and Environmental Sciences 105; International Studies 380; and Foreign Language at 203-204 competency or equivalent.